JetBrains/teamcity-documentation/topics/deployment-build-configuration.md

 [//]: # (title: Deployment Build Configuration)
 [//]: # (auxiliary-id: Deployment Build Configuration)

 When your project is built and tested, you often need to deploy it to its final infrastructure.
 For example, upload a package to the NuGet Gallery, deliver a container to a DockerHub repository, or update your documentation website sources.
-Different CI/CD solutions use different terms for this last step of a pipeline: "deploy" stage, delivery target, production, and so on.
+Different CI/CD solutions use different terms for this last step of a pipeline: "deploy" stage, delivery target, release, production, and so on.

- In TeamCity, delivery tasks are performed by the same "build configuration" objects that encapsulate regular building routines.
+ In TeamCity, delivery tasks are performed by the same "build configuration" objects that carry out regular building routines.
 However, since building and delivery are different tasks triggered by different team members, a configuration that deploys a product can be explicitly marked as a **Deployment Configuration**.

 ## Key Takeaways

-* Delivery configurations are designed to differentiate configurations that perform regular building routines from configurations that deliver apps to external infrastructures.
+* Deployment configurations are designed to differentiate configurations that perform regular building routines from configurations that deliver apps to external infrastructures.
-* Delivery configurations do not differ from regular configurations in terms of functionality.
+* Deployment configurations do not differ from regular configurations in terms of functionality.
 They can utilize the same build features, employ same build runners, and so on.
-* If deployment configuration follows a regular building/testing configuration within the same chain, TeamCity users with sufficient permissions can trigger deployment directly from regular configurations.
+* If a deployment configuration follows a regular building/testing configuration within the same chain, TeamCity users with sufficient permissions can trigger deployment directly from regular configurations.
+* Deployment configurations do not allow running personal builds.
+Also, you cannot simultaneously run two builds that belong to the one deployment configuration.
 * Splitting deployment and building/testing configurations into different subprojects is recommended to set up fine-grained user permissions.
 * To switch a build configuration type, navigate to the **Configuration settings | General** tab.

 ## Example

-In this walkthrough, you will create deployment configurations to supplement a pipeline developed in the [](composite-build-configuration.md) article.
+In this tutorial, you will create deployment configurations to supplement a pipeline developed in the [](composite-build-configuration.md) article.

 <img src="dk-deploymentConf-finalChainWide.png" width="706" alt="Complete Delivery Chain"/>